tigera-cs/Calico-Foundation/2.2-networking-pod-connectivity-advanced-lab/README.md

 sudo cat /etc/bird/bird.conf
 ```

 Let's add a new BGPPeer by running the following command.
-Get yourself familiar with the GBPPeer resource. `peerIP` is the IP address of the peering router, which the `bastion` node in this case. `asNumber` is the AS number of the peering router.
+Get yourself familiar with the GBPPeer resource. `peerIP` is the IP address of the peering router, which is the `bastion` node in this case. `asNumber` is the AS number of the peering router.

 ```
 kubectl apply -f -<<EOF